rdkcentral/DHCPManager/README.md

 1. Ensure you have the RDKB build environment set up.
 2. Clone the DHCPManager repository into the appropriate RDKB source directory.
-3. Include DHCPManager in your RDKB build configuration.
+3. Include DHCPManager Distro (dhcp_manager) in your RDKB build configuration.
 4. Run the RDKB build process to compile DHCPManager along with other components.
 5. Refer to the RDKB documentation for detailed build and integration steps.
+(From RC2.11.0a, The DHCPMANAGER APIs will be supported in meta-rdk-wan)

 ⚙️ Functional Description
 DHCPManager acts as a controller and orchestrator for DHCP utilities and services: